Brian McEniff: Management career

 He soon returned for a last outing as Donegal manager.
-He was chairman of the Donegal County Board in late 2002 but could not find a manager, so he did it himself.
+He was chairman of the Donegal County Board in late 2002, but could not find a manager, so he did it himself.
 McGowan, Michael Oliver McIntyre and Anthony Harkin were part of his backroom team.
 In 2003, he led Donegal to the All-Ireland SFC semi-final.
 This was the last occasion on which they would achieve this feat until the time of the legendary Jim McGuinness.
-He left Donegal in 2005 after a fifth and final tenure in charge ended with a drab qualifier defeat to Cavan at Breffni Park.
-During his final time as manager, McEniff called such players as Neil Gallagher, Rory Kavanagh, Karl Lacey and Eamon McGee into the senior county team for the first time in late 2003.
+McEniff left Donegal inter-county management in 2005 after a fifth and final tenure in charge ended with a drab qualifier defeat to Cavan at Breffni Park.
+During his final time as manager, McEniff called such players as Neil Gallagher, Rory Kavanagh, Karl Lacey and Eamon McGee into the senior county team for the first time, in late 2003.

 McEniff was mentor to Nell McCafferty on the Celebrity Bainisteoir television programme in 2007.

-In 2010 and 2011, McEniff assisted Louth manager Peter Fitzpatrick in an advisory capacity, during which time Louth reached the 2010 Leinster Senior Football Championship Final.
+In 2010 and 2011, McEniff assisted Louth manager Peter Fitzpatrick in an advisory capacity, during which time Louth reached the 2010 Leinster Senior Football Championship final.
 In November that year, it was widely reported that he would become one of Fitzpatrick's selectors for the following season, with both Highland Radio and Hogan Stand claiming he would replace the departing Martin McQuillan.
-McEniff later denied this, though Louth County Board Chairman Padraic O'Connor said McEniff would be a "great capture" and would not be paid.
+McEniff later denied this, though Louth County Board chairman Padraic O'Connor said McEniff would be a "great capture" and would not be paid.

-He managed his local club in the 2013 Donegal Senior Football Championship, taking over from Joe Keeney after his resignation and filling the position in his 71st year.
+McEniff managed his local club in the 2013 Donegal Senior Football Championship, taking over from Joe Keeney after his resignation and filling the position in his 71st year.

-McEniff has guided both Jim McGuinness and Declan Bonner, his most noteworthy successors as Donegal manager, into management.
+McEniff guided both Jim McGuinness and Declan Bonner, his most noteworthy successors as Donegal manager, into management.